francxx96/declare4py/README.md

 # Disclaimer

-This versione is no longer supported and updated, please check the new Declare4Py versione [here](https://github.com/ivanDonadello/Declare4Py).
+This versione is no longer supported and updated, please check the new Declare4Py version [here](https://github.com/ivanDonadello/Declare4Py).

 # Declare4Py